 3. Address obfuscation

 This technique, used by some source code obfuscation tools, alters the addresses of program data and code to create unpredictability and make it more difficult to exploit.
 When an application is built, the obfuscation algorithm randomizes the absolute locations of some code and data in memory, and the relative distances between different data items.
 This not only reduces the likelihood of successful attacks, it also means that even if a hacker is successful on one application or device, they will not be able to replicate it on others, reducing the benefit of reverse engineering a program.

 4. Regular renewal of obfuscated code

 This technique proactively prevents attacks by regularly issuing updates of obfuscated software, frustrating hacker attempts to crack the system.
 By occasionally replacing existing software with newly obfuscated instances, an attacker is forced to abandon their existing analysis.
 In the end, the effort of breaking code exceeds the value gained.

-Security tools such as Intertrust’s integrated software protection solution, obfuscate Objective-C code in two ways.
+Source code obfuscation tools such as Intertrust’s application shielding solution, obfuscate Objective-C code in two ways.
 First, they obfuscate plain text message calls contained within the source code to ensure they are not easily readable and editable.
 Second, they encrypt some of the Objective-C metadata to conceal sensitive information from static analysis tools such as names of categories, classes, methods, protocols, class properties and instance variables, as well as method arguments and their types.
 The encrypted data is only decrypted at runtime when the obfuscated application is loaded.

 6. Obfuscation of assembly code instructions